 A waterproof jacket’s first line of defence, DWR is a water repellent coating added to the outer layer, beading water on the fabric’s surface and preventing it from becoming saturated in light rain.
 It’s a finish that wears off with time, and so needs reapplying.
 But this is easy enough to do, simply wash your jacket with a treatment such as Granger’s 30 Degrees Cleaner Performance Wash.

 Laminated to the inside of the face fabric, a waterproof membrane is engineered with thousands of microscopic perforations large enough to allow water vapour to escape, but small enough to stop water droplets getting in, ensuring you stay dry inside and out.

-Some high-end jackets feature a 3-layer fabric construction, with an inner lining preventing the membrane from directly contacting your skin, alleviating that clingy, clammy feeling you get wearing cheaper waterproofs and helping to better wick sweat from the body.
+Some high-end jackets feature a 3-layer fabric construction, with an inner lining preventing the membrane from directly contacting your skin, alleviating that clingy, clammy feeling you get wearing cheaper waterproofs and helping to wick sweat from the body more effectively.

-GORE-TEX is generally considered the market leader when it comes to breathable waterproof membranes, but the likes of IsoDry and eVent are also popular with manufactures.
+GORE-TEX is generally considered the market leader when it comes to breathable waterproof membranes, but the likes of IsoDry and eVent are also popular with manufacturers.

 In severe weather conditions, softshell jackets are best utilised as a mid-layer, worn with a hardshell waterproof outer for added warmth.

 There are two types of softshell jacket: stretch-woven and membrane.
-Stretch-woven jackets rely solely on a DWR coating to protect against precipitation, membrane jackets offer increased water resistance, but at the expensive of breathability.
-So before choosing a softshell jacket take a moment to consider the kind of conditions you’ll be riding; if you want it for winter, and you don’t want to wear it as part of a layering system, you’re probably better off going for one with a membrane.
+Stretch-woven jackets rely solely on a DWR coating to protect against precipitation; membrane jackets offer increased water resistance, but at the expense of breathability.
+Before choosing a softshell jacket, take a moment to consider the kind of conditions you’ll be riding; if you want it for winter, and you don’t want to wear it as part of a layering system, you’re probably better off going for one with a membrane.